 Suboxone treatment is becoming more popular each day, so let’s learn a little bit about the drug.
 Suboxone (along with Bunavail and Zubsolv) contains two active ingredients, buprenorphine and naloxone, in a 4 to 1 combination.

 More About Buprenorphine

 Buprenorphine is known as an “opioid partial agonist”.
 While buprenorphine interacts with the same receptors in the brain that are affected by opioids, it does not give the high that results from opioid abuse.
 It helps during withdrawal because it reduces the symptoms and cravings.

 What Is Naloxone?

 Naloxone works as an opiate antagonist.
 It fills the opiate receptors in the brain and it won’t let other drugs activate these receptors.
 Therefore, naloxone fights continued opioid use because if an opioid is taken, the person will get sick and experience severe withdrawal symptoms.

 If Suboxone is taken as directed, the small amount of naloxone in Suboxone will have no noticeable effect.
 The buprenorphine will travel to the brain and a patient will not experience withdrawal symptoms.
 Conversely, if the patient tries to take Suboxone in the wrong way and injects it, the naloxone will quickly rise and the patient will experience severe withdrawal symptoms.

 Suboxone Is Easy to Use

 Suboxone Helps Change Lives

 Suboxone combined with counseling is changing the lives of those struggling from drug addiction because they are experiencing tremendous long lasting results.
-If you or a loved one is struggling with opioid addiction, contact A.M.C. of Columbus or A.M.C. of Nashville.
+If you or a loved one is struggling with opioid addiction, contact A.M.C. of Nashville.
 AMC offers medication-assisted treatment with Suboxone, Bunavail and Zubsolv, whichever is best suited for your needs.
 We also offer one-on-one, group, and family counseling.
 We provide individualized treatment plans in a caring manner specific to your needs.
 Call us today, your call is completely confidential.